Picky Cat Probs? Here’s What to Do for a Finicky Eater

 Hairballs

 While not exactly an illness, hairballs certainly aren′t pleasant (for you or for your cat).
 Not surprisingly, they can cause your cat to lose his or her appetite.
-If hairballs are a problem for your cat, be sure to brush his or her coat often to remove loose fur, and talk to your vet about possible supplements or medications that may help.
-Also consider trying a specialized hairball control cat food
+If hairballs are a problem for your cat, be sure to brush his or her coat often to remove loose fur.
+Talk to your vet about possible supplements or medications that may help, and consider trying a specialized hairball control cat food.

 Motion Sickness